rdf-ext-archive/rdf-ext-spec/API.md

 Return the stringified nominalValue.

-## Literal(String value, String language, String datatype, any native) extends RDFNode
+## Literal(String value, optional String language, optional String datatype, optional any native) extends RDFNode

 Literals represent values such as numbers, dates and strings in RDF data.
 A Literal is comprised of three attributes: